jim245/cs386team1/Deliverables/Report6.md

   5. What we should try next time: We should have a version of the game ready for the first implementation deliverable. <br>

 ## 3. Next steps
 We need to practice for the midterm presentation and then add code for the game.
 It is important that everyone in the group pulls the latest version of the game and experiments with adding their own contributions.
-The state of the game for the first implementation does not need to have many features, but a playable version featuring all of our contributions is important.
+The state of the game for the first implementation does not need to have many features, but a playable version featuring all of our contributions is essential.